hotwebmatter/Wallpaper/README.md

 Enter roll coverage (square feet): 100

-The number of rolls needed are >> 10
+The number of rolls needed are: 10
 ```